yazhou2019/BNTR/experiments/Supp/Figure S6-S7/readme.md

 The data preprocessing
 - Step 1: run read_data_1.R
 - Step 2: run read_data_2.R

-- you will obtain the data which can be used
+Then, you will obtain the data which can be used by BroadcasTR and TLR-rescaled.